 Weston resident since 1987

-Bachelor of Science & Bachelor of Architecture degrees from Rensselaer Polytechnic Institute
+Bachelor of Science & Bachelor of Architecture degrees from Rensselaer

 Member and past chairman of Weston Building Committee